li-bao/virus-by-libao/README.md

 warning__________________________________________________________________________

-The app is virus!!!
+The app is malware!!!
-The app is virus!!!
+The app is malware!!!
-The app is virus!!!
+The app is malware!!!

 The app need Administrators!!!
 The app need Administrators!!!
 The app need Administrators!!!

 Run the app in VM(https://www.virtualbox.org/wiki/Downloads)

+CDM = computer destroy machine